Zoster vaccine: United Kingdom

 From 2013, the UK National Health Service (NHS) started offering shingles vaccination to elderly people.
 People aged either 70 or 79 on 1 September 2013, were offered the vaccine.
 People aged 71 to 78 on that date would only have an opportunity to have the shingles vaccine after reaching the age of 79.
 The original intention was for people aged between 70 and 79 to be vaccinated, but the NHS later said that the vaccination program was being staggered as it would be impractical to vaccinate everyone in their 70s in a single year.

 In 2021, vaccination against shingles is available on the NHS to people aged 70 to 79.
 Vaccination is with single-dose Zostavax, except for people for whom Zostavax is deemed unsuitable, for example, with a condition that affects the immune system, for whom two-dose Shingrix vaccine is recommended.
 The NHS stated "The shingles vaccine is not available on the NHS to anyone aged 80 or over because it seems to be less effective in this age group".
 Since 2023, the shingles vaccines is being offered to healthy people turning 65.

-Link to lower dementia risk

-Researchers analyzing the health records of Welsh older adults discovered that those who received the shingles vaccine (specifically, Zostavax) were 20% less likely to develop dementia over the next seven years than those who did not receive the vaccine.